dhruvmhjn/Pastry-Simulator-/README.md

   md5 algoritm used to generate 128 bit node id's and request keys.

   Input/Output
-  Input format is the same as specified. (./project3 numNodes, ) We output 3 lines for each run.
+  Input format is the same as specified. (./project3 numNodes numrequests ) We output 3 lines for each run.
 First to indicate Node spawning.
 After which each node joins the network sequentially.
 So, this step may take some time.
   For a network of 10,000 nodes, this takes approximately 5-mins.